 T35.
 Several NIH ICs provide short-term research using a separate training grant mechanism (T35).
 The program intent and student eligibility requirements are similar to those indicated for the T32.
 However, since this Kirschstein-NRSA funding mechanism is used by only a few NIH ICs; interested applicants are encouraged to contact specific ICs for details.

-NIH offers two distinct programs for pre-baccalaureate training under the auspices of the Kirschstein-NRSA undergraduate support mechanism (T34).
-Both programs are designed to support undergraduate students from institutions with a substantial minority enrollment.
+NIH offers distinct programs for pre-baccalaureate training under the auspices of the Kirschstein-NRSA undergraduate support mechanism (T34).

-Information about the program is available in the applicable FOA.
+Information about the specific programs are available in the applicable FOAs.

 The individual to be trained must be a citizen or a noncitizen national of the United States or have been lawfully admitted for permanent residence at the time of appointment.
 Noncitizen nationals are individuals who, although not citizens of the United States, owe permanent allegiance to the United States.
 They generally are people born in outlying possessions of the United States (e.g., American Samoa and Swains Island).
 Individuals who have been lawfully admitted for permanent residence must have a currently valid Permanent Resident Card (USCIS Form I-551) or other legal verification of such status.
 For example, if an individual has the proper validation on his/her passport, a notarized photocopy of the passport could suffice.
 Because there is a 6-month limitation on this validation, it is the recipient's responsibility to follow up and ensure that the individual received the I-551 prior to the 6-month expiration date.